 MISSION: The Art Monastery Project is an American 501(c)(3) non-profit arts organization dedicated to cultivating personal awakening and cultural transformation through art, community, and contemplation.
 As a “social sculpture,” the Art Monastery considers communities and collaborations themselves as creative media and values the creative process and experience of all impacted when developing a wide range of performance and visual art.

-CURRENT: From its new headquarters in Los Angeles, the Art Monastery Project is refocussing its energies in the US and to the extensive network of “artmonks” everywhere through online community and coordinating artist residencies, performances, and art project development at its new “aRt & D Labs” in Hollywood and in a new monthlong residency at a monastery in Abruzzo, Italy.
+CURRENT: The Art Monastery Project is refocussing its energies in the US and to the extensive network of “artmonks” everywhere through online community and coordinating artist residencies, performances, and art project development.
 It will continue its ongoing US activities, such as the artmonk chapters in several cities and their annual Artmonk Retreats (a week-long silent meditation retreat exploring the intersection between contemplation and creativity).

 Our Values: Creativity, Contemplation, and Integrity